bhimebau/lm_application/Commands.md

   ```

 * **tsl237** This commands reads from the light sensor without writing
-     the result to the sensors flash memory.
+     the result to the sensor's flash memory.
     * Format: **tsl237,\<mode\>**
       * mode: determines whether the raw value or a converted magnitude is displayed.
         * raw: reports the period of the TSL237 signal in microseconds (uS)
         * mag: reports value in mag/arcsec^2 after running through a conversion table.
-    * Example Usage:
+    * Example:

     ``` bash
         03/05/2021 08:06:33 IULS> tsl237,raw